-1) The sample we have taken is one of the approximately 95% for which the interval from $\overline{Y}{n-}$ a to $\overline{Y}{n+}$ a does contain $\mu$ . $\bigcirc$
+1) The sample we have taken is one of the approximately 95% for which the interval from \overline{Y}n - a to \overline{Y}n + a does contain μ . \bigcirc

-2) Our sample is one of the approximately 5% for which the interval from $\overline{Y}n$ - a to $\overline{Y}n$ + a does not contain $\mu$ .
+2) Our sample is one of the approximately 5% for which the interval from \overline{Y}n - a to \overline{Y}n + a does not contain μ .
+B

-Unfortunately, we can't know which of these two possibilities is true. (-)
+• Unfortunately, we can't know which of these two possibilities is true for the sample we have. ☺

-- Since this is the best we can do, we calculate the values of $\overline{Y}n$ a and $\overline{Y}n$ + a for the sample we have, and call the resulting interval an approximate 95% confidence interval for $\mu$ . - We can say that we have obtained the confidence interval by using a procedure that, for approximately 95% of all simple random samples from Y, of the given size, produces an interval containing the parameter we are estimating. - Unfortunately, we can't know whether or not the sample we have used is one of the approximately 95% of "good" samples that yield a confidence interval containing the true mean $\mu$ , or whether the sample we have is one of the approximately 5% of "bad" samples that yield a confidence interval that does not contain the true mean $\mu$ . - We can just say that we have used a procedure that "works" about 95% of the time. - Various web demos can demonstrate.
+- Since this is the best we can do, we calculate the values of \overline{Y}n a and \overline{Y}n + a for the sample we have, and call the resulting interval an approximate 95% confidence interval for μ . - We can say that we have obtained the confidence interval by using a procedure that, for approximately 95% of all simple random samples from Y, of the given size n, produces an interval containing the parameter μ that we are estimating. - Unfortunately, we can't know whether or not the sample we have used is one of the approximately 95% of "good" samples that yield a confidence interval containing the true mean μ , or whether the sample we have is one of the approximately 5% of "bad" samples that yield a confidence interval that does not contain the true mean μ . - We can just say that we have used a procedure that "works" about 95% of the time. - In other words, confidence is in the degree of reliability of the method, not in the result. - Various web demos can demonstrate.